Cleat (shoe): American football

 In the United States of America, college football coach Joseph Pipal has been credited as one of the creators of "mud cleats" for football shoes.
 Some of the first manufacturers of football cleats were Gola in 1905, Valsport in 1920 and Hummel in 1923 and are still in business today. in the year 1925 two brothers named Adolf and Rudolf Dassler developed a football cleat with replaceable metal studs for American football.
 The two brothers who created the first replaceable metal cleats had a falling out after WWII and they both went on to create two major football cleat manufacturers in Puma and Adidas.
 In 1929 the company Riddell made huge strides in the football cleat industry.
 They modeled the cleats differently featuring an "action last", meaning its sole had a steeper angle for "snug fit, proper support and maximum traction."
 In today's game more players prefer to wear molded cleats because they are more comfortable, but don't allow for changing during certain field conditions.
 Depending on the type of field, grass or artificial turf, players may opt to wear molded or removable stud cleats, since studs can vary in length and give more traction on grass than molded cleats do.
 There are different Protective equipment in gridiron football, cleats being a major aspect.
 Some of the major brands that players wear today are Nike, Adidas, and Under Armour.

 Australian football

 In Australia, the studs on Australian rules football boots are traditionally referred to as "stops".
 Prior to modern molded plastic soles, these were often replaceable screw-in wooden studs.

-Update 2018: There is a photo of the Carlton Football Club team taken in 1884 and three or four stops/studs can be clearly seen on the soles of the boots.